gouravpandey009/clinic-app-api/README.md

 A **role-based web backend** built using **Golang**, **Gin**, **PostgreSQL**, and **JWT Auth**, allowing **Receptionists** and **Doctors** to securely manage patient records via RESTful APIs. ✨

-> ✅ Designed to be clean, secure, scalable, and *recruiter-impressive*.

 ---

 ## 📌 Key Features